 Small Business Administration

 Through the CARES Act of 2020, the SBA created two primary assistance programs for businesses with information available at www.sba.gov/funding-programs/loans/coronavirus-relief-options.
 The Payroll Protection Plan (PPP) is a loan designed to provide direct incentive for small businesses to keep their workers on the payroll.
 Applications are made through any SBA 7(a) lender or through a federally insured depository institution, federally insured credit union, and Farm Credit System institution that is participating.
 SBA recommends that companies consult with your local lender as to whether they are participating in the program.
 SBA updates their information at www.sba.gov/funding-programs/loans/coronavirus-relief-options/paycheck-protection-program.
 The Economic Injury Disaster Loan (EIDL) is a loan program with a $10,000 advancement for economic relief for businesses experiencing temporary loss of revenue.
-Due to the unprecedented number of submissions received, the SBA is limiting applications to agricultural businesses at this time.
+Loan applications have opened to all business types after being limited to agricultural businesses for a period of time.
 The most up-to-date information is available at www.sba.gov/funding-programs/loans/coronavirus-relief-options/economic-injury-disaster-loan-emergency-advance.

 US Department of Agriculture